 The Maximum Base Rent Program is the mechanism for authorizing rent increases for New York City apartments subject to rent control so as to ensure adequate income for their operation and maintenance.
 New York City Local Law 30 (1970) stipulates that MBR’s be established for rent controlled apartments according to a formula calculated to reflect real estate taxes, water and sewer charges, operating and maintenance expenses, return on capital value and vacancy and collection loss allowance.
 The MBR is updated every two years by a factor that incorporates changes in these operating costs.

 Maximum Collectible Rent (MCR):

-The rent that rent controlled tenants actually pay is called the Maximum Collectible Rent (MCR).
+The rent that rent controlled tenants pay is called the Maximum Collectible Rent (MCR).
 The MCR generally is less than the MBR.
-By law, the MCR cannot be increased by more than 7.5% per year for each year of the two year MBR cycle unless there are Major Capital Improvements or individual apartment improvement rent increases.
+Pursuant to the Housing Stability and Tenant Protection Act (HSTPA) of 2019, the MCR cannot be increased by more than 7.5% per year or the average of the previous five-year Rent Guidelines Board (RGB) increases for each year of the two-year MBR cycles, unless there are Major Capital Improvements or individual apartment rent increases.

 Mean and Median: